-When we hear anyone is in an abusive relationship, the first thing that pops up in our minds is why do women stay in abusive relationships?
+When we hear of abuse, the question that pops up in our minds is why do women stay in abusive relationships?
 Why doesn’t she leave it?
 What is making her stay in this relationship?
-If you are fortunate to not have been in one, you may find it easy to question the victim.
+If you are fortunate to never have been in one, you may find it easy to question the victim.

 What Are Abusive Relationships?

-Relationship abuse is defined by a pattern of emotional, financial, physical and sexual behaviours against a current intimate partner.
-Usually, this crude reality is experienced by a woman after marriage or living-in with a partner.
+Relationship abuse is defined by a pattern of emotional, financial, physical and sexual behaviors against a current intimate partner.
+Usually, this crude reality is experienced by a woman after marriage or when living with a partner.

 It begins with small incidents that gradually turn huge and affect a woman emotionally, physically, mentally and financially.
-There are different ways in which a lady is shown disrespect in the house by the man.
-Gaslighting, mansplaining, verbal taunts, coaxing her to give up a career for the family are few of the abusive patterns a woman experiences with her partner.
+There are different ways in which a woman is shown disrespect in the house by the man.
+Gaslighting, mansplaining, verbal taunts, coaxing her to give up a career for the family are a few of the abusive patterns a woman may experience with her partner.

 But why does a modern educated career-oriented woman choose this life of suffering in silence, you may ask.
-There are complex dynamics involved in her psyche that make her stick to a relationship that does her more harm than good.
-Let us explore the probable reasons of why do women stay in abusive relationships when they can walk out.
+There are complex dynamics involved that make her stick to a relationship that does her more harm than good.
+Let us explore the probable reasons why do women stay in abusive relationships when they can walk out.

 Related Reading: What is abuse in a relationship?

 Why Do Women Stay On In Abusive Relationships?

 Before analyzing the reasons why staying in abusive relationships can become a pattern for some women, we need to understand their emotional state.
 Men are usually more practical compared to emotionally wired women.
 Once they feel they have found the man of their dreams, they commit themselves fully to the well-being of a romantic alliance.